scikit-hep/boost-histogram/docs/user-guide/storage.rst

 A true integer storage is provided, as well; this storage has the ``np.uint64`` datatype.
-This eventually should provide type safety by not accepting non-integer fills for data that should represent raw, unweighed counts.
+This eventually should provide type safety by not accepting non-integer fills for data that should represent raw, unweighted counts.

 .. code-block:: python3